samrickman/imbalanced-classifier-comparison/readme.md

 ## What is this?

-This is the Python code required to generate the following plots, which compares some machine learning classifiers with imbalanced data:
+This is the Python code required to generate the following plots, which compares some machine learning classifiers with imbalanced data and varying levels of noise.

+## Noisy data

 ![Noisy data](https://raw.githubusercontent.com/samrickman/imbalanced-classifier-comparison/main/plots/algorithms.png)

+## Not noisy data

-This plot is based on the one created by in the [Sci-Kit Learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html).
+This plot is based on the one created by in the [Scikit-learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html).
 That was created by Gaël Varoquaux and Andreas Müller, and modified for documentation by Jaques Grobler.

 ## Why create this?